 Of course, then I committed one of the worst errors a blogger can make.
 I forgot to write down the measurements of everything I had used.
 A full week went by, and when I sat down to write this post, I realized I didn’t have a single ingredient in writing.
 Hence, round three.
 Oh well, more carrot soup for me!

 For being comprised mostly of vegetables, this is a surprisingly rich and filling soup.
-I suggest serving it as an appetizer or having a small bowl alongside a stringy grilled cheese.
+I suggest serving it as an appetizer or having a small bowl alongside a gooey Air Fryer Grilled Cheese.
 Firey orange carrot soup is the new tomato soup!
 You can control the heat of the dish by lowering or upping the amount of chipotles in adobo.
 I find two teaspoons is about right for us, but it will have quite a bit of kick!
 Feel free to stir in a little Greek yogurt at the end if you’d like to add creaminess or cut the heat.

 - 1 Tablespoon butter